Transforming long-term care, during and beyond COVID-19

 In the past year, our researchers released two predictive risk tools for dementia and elder-Life, focused on an older adult's risk of dementia and how long those who are frail may live.
 Risk calculators, developed through big data research, are valuable tools in understanding brain health or end-of-life trajectories, helping patients and families make preventative changes or adjustments to their care plans.

 As our response to the pandemic evolved, we knew that 2020 would be a challenging holiday season for many in our community.
-To help bring magic to our campuses over the holiday season, the Bruyère Foundation launched the Elves for Elders program.
+To help bring magic to our sites over the holiday season, the Bruyère Health Foundation launched the Elves for Elders program.
 For each $25 donation made, a gift was delivered to someone in need.
-Thanks to our generous community and our sponsors Phoenix Homes and Corporate Furniture Group, close to 400 gifts were delivered to patients, residents, and tenants across our campuses.
+Thanks to our generous community and our sponsors Phoenix Homes and Corporate Furniture Group, close to 400 gifts were delivered to patients, residents, and tenants across our sites.

 Our research response to COVID-19